 Engaging the services of a dedicated criminal defense attorney is important to protect your rights.

 In Washington, D.C., the attorneys at Lotze Mosley, LLP have more than 25 years of collective experience in violent crimes defense and have helped clients obtain reduced sentences and the best possible outcome for their situation.
-We also handle defenses for other crimes such as drug crimes, gun crimes, and traffic offenses.
+We also handle defenses for other crimes such as drug crimes, gun crimes, sex crimes, and traffic offenses.